 How To Tackle Unavoidably Boozy Scenes

 Occasionally it is the case that an alcohol-centered activity cannot be avoided.
-Whether it’s a wine and cheese mixer you’re in charge of at work, your cousin’s wedding, or your best friend’s birthday party, some places just can’t be altogether avoided.
+Whether it’s a wine and cheese mixer you’re in charge of at work, your cousin’s wedding, or your best friend’s birthday party, some situations can’t be altogether avoided.

-A lot of the tips I give for staying sober during holiday parties apply here as well, but I’ll repeat the big ones.
+A lot of the tips I give for staying sober during holiday parties apply here as well, but let’s go over the big ones.

 Have A Chat With The Bartender